mattias-p/netbase/README.md

   (https://rust-unofficial.github.io/patterns/patterns/ffi/export.html)
 * What happens if we `die` in Perl callbacks called from Rust?
   Could it be undefined behavior?
-* Add tooling for finding memory errors.
-(Use https://valgrind.org/ or something.)
+* Mitigate the risk for memory errors.
+(Using [Valgrind] or [UniFFI] or something).

 #### Maintainability
 * Revisit the naming of things to make it more consistent.
 Today there are little messes around at least lookups/queries/questions/requests, server/ns/ip and outcomes/responses/results.
 * Revisit all parts of the Rust code and add unit tests for everything.

 #### Future work